tulbureandreit/Defect_tracking_with_ScaledYOLOv4/README.md

 For the moment this only runs on Ubuntu.
 I do not know a Windows version that can correctly install mish-cuda.
 A workaround would be to use another activation function, like ReLU, but then you lose out on ScaledYOLOv4's insane performance.

+## We suggest this [tutorial](https://medium.com/analytics-vidhya/install-cuda-11-2-cudnn-8-1-0-and-python-3-9-on-rtx3090-for-deep-learning-fcf96c95f7a1) for installing everything correctly

 ### Next, clone repositories

 ```